 - Magnesium taurinate: This is magnesium bound to the amino acid Taurine.
 It has the side effect of causing extreme drowsiness, which makes it difficult to take during the day.
 It is also very expensive.

-- MONOMAGNESIUM MALATE as found in MgBRIGHT: High absorbing, non laxative, no weird side effects.
-It's an organic form found in living beings, not some crushed up rock.
+- MgBRIGHT®: High absorbing, non laxative, no weird side effects.
+It's an organic form found in fruits and vegetables, not some crushed up rock.

-Is MgBRIGHT Safe?
+Is It Safe?
 Can I Take it With My Medication/Medical Condition?

-Although MgBRIGHT is only magnesium and malic acid, natural parts of a healthy diet, please talk to your doctor before starting any new dietary supplement.
+Although it is only magnesium and malate, natural parts of a healthy diet, please talk to your doctor before starting any new dietary supplement.
 Certain conditions and medications can affect how the body processes and excretes magnesium.

 We are not allowed to give medical advice.
 Talk to your doctor or pharmacist!